-The Valiant Soldier was an active pub in Buckfastleigh which closed in the late 1960′s and never re-opened.
-Everything was literally left as it was and today, it’s now open as a museum, giving visitors a glimpse into the past.
+The Valiant Soldier was an active pub in Buckfastleigh which closed in 1965 and never re-opened.
+Everything was literally left as it was and today, it’s open as a museum, giving visitors a glimpse into the past.

 The current building which houses the Valiant Soldier dates from the 1700′s and the earliest mention of it as a pub is in 1813.